Investing In less "Obvious" Talent

 Extra support is no longer reserved only for upper level executives for helping companies thrive.

 I'm a corporate speech, voice and communications trainer, as you know (15 years).
-My first profession-which I still practice, is speech/language pathology (25 years), also referred to as speech therapy, though the work involves every facet of communication--speech, learning, functional behavior...
+My first profession-which I still practice, is speech/language pathology (over 25 years), also referred to as speech therapy, though the work involves every facet of communication--speech, learning, functional behavior...
 I work with many people who are "different" learners or have been diagnosed as being on the autism spectrum.

 Working in these two environments--the corporate world and the clinic, has provided many rich and wonderful experiences, as well as insights.
 The executives I coach are working on developing better communication and overall functioning skills: prioritizing, streamlining information, tailoring information to various audiences appropriately, presenting effectively and with confidence, and speaking with a strong, clear voice... among other skills.
 In speech therapy, I work with people who have more "obvious" differences from the mainstream.
 They may be working on some of the same skills, just on a larger or slightly different scale.
 Both groups can learn new behaviors and improve functional performance in diverse contexts, both at varying degrees.

 Many of the executives I work with make millions.
 Many of the S/L therapy clients I work with struggle to find employment.

 Some of the executives I work with are brilliant.
 Some of my S/L clients on the spectrum are brilliant.

 Companies pay big bucks to support executives with extra coaching and support.
 SOME companies are finally encouraging hiring and supporting people on the spectrum as they come to understand the value of investing in less "obvious" talent.

 But what's less obvious?
-Research has shown that ASD employees demonstrate above standard workplace performance; they show increased attention to detail, have a higher work ethic, and produce consistent, strong quality of work; they have fewer absences and dramatically lower turnover rates.
+Research has shown that employees on the autism spectrum demonstrate above standard workplace performance; they show increased attention to detail, have a higher work ethic, and produce consistent, strong quality of work; they have fewer absences and dramatically lower turnover rates.